A Tour of Bosworth Battlefield

 A memorial to Richard III and those who fell in the battle inside the church was placed there by the Richard III Society.
 The plaque, bearing the Plantagenet arms and the white roses of York, reads:-

 'Loyaltie me lie' (Loyalty binds me), was the motto of Richard III, adopted when he was Duke of Gloucester.
 The Church of St. James was founded in the eleventh century.
 Many of the needlepoint kneelers with their emblems of the white boar, the sun in splendour and Yorkist white roses are the work of members of the Richard III Society.
-Prior to the village enclosure in 1794, the church occupied a site on the main street, which passed the North wall of the church before rising up to Ambion Hill.
+Prior to the village enclosure in 1794, the church occupied a site on the main street, which passed the North wall of the church before rising to Ambion Hill.

 Dadlington Church

 Adding weight to the theory that the battle was not fought at the traditional site, many of the dead from the battle were buried at nearby Dadlington Church (situated between Hinckley, Bosworth and Nuneaton).
 The chapel wardens petitioned King Henry VIII in 1511 for a chantry foundation, on the basis that men who died in the battle were interred there.
-A license issued by the Archbishop of Canterbury which describes the church as 'standing upon a parcell of the grounde where Bosworth Feld otherwise called Dadlyngton Feld was done.'
+A license issued by the Archbishop of Canterbury describes the church as 'standing upon a parcell of the grounde where Bosworth Feld otherwise called Dadlyngton Feld was done.'
 This is confirmed by reports dating from the nineteenth century of relics of the battle and human remains being disinterred from the churchyard at Dadlington.
 The chantry foundation at Dadlington was suppressed in 1547 under the staunchly Protestant King Edward VI.